 - Natural Disaster Relief and Recovery Arrangements claims process

 Medium to long-term recovery involves the implementation of programs to help communities restore, rebuild and return to an effective level of functioning.
 Assistance may be delivered through government or non-government organisations, guided by relevant plans and arrangements, and the suitability and availability of local support services.
 Long term recovery may be coordinated by a Municipal Recovery Committee, or through an AARC, which may be supported by a state-level Recovery Unit or Task-force.

 There are three broad approaches for long-term recovery coordination, depending on:

 • The expected duration

 • The complexity of the recovery process.

 Planning for medium to longer term recovery starts at the same time as these relief and short term recovery activities.

-The State Recovery Advisor within the Department of Premier and Cabinet is responsible for advising government on appropriate long term recovery arrangements.
+The State Recovery Adviser within the Department of Premier and Cabinet is responsible for advising government on appropriate long term recovery arrangements.

 Transition to long term recovery

 Once these long term governance arrangements are in place, responsibilities for the coordination of recovery activities transitions from a Regional Controller or State Controller, to a recovery unit or taskforce.
 This process involves a formal handover, and generally coincides with response coordination arrangements such as the RECC standing down.